strimzi/strimzi.github.io/_posts/2020-05-07-camel-kafka-connectors.md

 EOF
 ```

-### Configure and Deploy the Connector
+### Configuring and Deploy the Connector

-Kafka Connect is now running (you can inspect the custom resources or logs with the usual `kubectl get kakfaconnect …` commands).
+Kafka Connect is now running (you can inspect the custom resources or logs with the usual `kubectl get kafkaconnect …` commands).

 The final step is to configure the Telegram connector.
-Kafka Connects supports message transformations and this Connector has been configured to extract the text from the Telegram message and transform it into a String.
+Kafka Connect supports message transformations and this Connector has been configured to extract the text from the Telegram message and transform it into a String.
 The authorisation token has also been added as a reference to the file which will be mounted into the pod by the Operator.